 That’s the kind of person you want in your business right?!

 These questions aren’t a silver bullet for hiring superstars, but I’ve found that over the years they’ve allowed me to better decide between people who will and won’t be a fit in the business and achieve success in the particular role I’m hiring for.
+Additionally, here are some suggested interview questions from top entrepreneurs you may want to consider using.

+You can write the best possible job description and go over the details of a candidate’s resume format, but it can only take you so far.
 Outside of asking questions, never overlook your gut feel during an interview.
 If something doesn’t feel right or you’re not absolutely certain about hiring someone then say no. Every time.

 It will take longer to hire the right person, but you want to build a company full of people that are right for their roles instead of people that came along at the right time.
 There’s a big difference between the two.
 Create a company full of superstars and your job becomes much easier.